philios33/predictor-league/src/assets/chatGPTInstructions.md

 Correct goal difference = 4
 Correct result = 2
 Incorrect Result = -1
+Missed Prediction = -1

 Each player must play 1 banker each week which can double or trebble their score.
 If both teams are outside the top four, then it's a *3 multiplier, otherwise it's only a *2 multiplier since the match is normally easier to predict.
 Most players use a *3 banker to try to score the elusive 21 points (7 for correct score multiplied by 3).
 But some players looking for easy bonus points will go for a *2 banker on a top four match in the hope it is easier to get points.
 A failed banker scores -2 or -3 points, depending on the multiplier.
+If a player doesn't enter a prediction in time, they score -1 automatically.

 ## Results API